Software Testing Real Time Interview Questions, QA Interview questions on Test planning, Test design, Test environment, and Test execution.

 We conduct Database Testing using SQL Queries.

-Database Testing is subset of Functional Testing.
+Database Testing is a subset of Functional Testing.

 11. What is the difference between System Testing and Functional Testing?